wdawson/okta.github.io/_source/_posts/2018-10-30-wordpress-authentication-with-okta.md

 ## Learn More About Authentication in PHP

-If you want to read more about app security in PHP or Angular, we’d love to have you follow the [Okta Developer Blog](https://developer.okta.com/blog/).
+If you want to read more about app security in PHP or Angular, we'd love to have you follow the [Okta Developer Blog](https://developer.okta.com/blog/).
 Here are some great posts to get you started:

 * [Add Authentication to Any Web Page in 10 Minutes](https://developer.okta.com/blog/2018/06/08/add-authentication-to-any-web-page-in-10-minutes)
 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](https://developer.okta.com/blog/2017/03/27/angular-okta-sign-in-widget)